keebio/keebio-docs/docs/bfo-9000-build-guide.md

 The diodes, resistors, push buttons, TRRS jacks, and Pro Micro header pins can be soldered in any order.

+Note that the two halves of the PCBs are identical.
+The only difference for each half is that you will place the TRRS jacks in different locations (towards the middle of the board).

 ### Add diodes

 On the bottom side of the PCB, insert diodes with the black line towards the bottom.
 Square = Black line.
 All of the diodes are oriented vertically on the PCB: